belgattitude/nextjs-monorepo-example/.changeset/witty-papayas-report.md

 Be sure to add those envs to vercel

-- PRISMA_SKIP_POSTINSTALL_GENERATE=true
+- `PRISMA_SKIP_POSTINSTALL_GENERATE`: true
-- HUSKY=0
+- `HUSKY`: 0

-You don't need anymore to override install command. if you want to: `pnpm i`
+You don't need anymore to override install command, but if you want to keep the same cache optimizations, replace the command

+`YARN_CACHE_FOLDER=./.next/cache/yarn yarn install --immutable --inline-builds`

+By

+`pnpm config set store-dir "./.next/cache/pnpm-store" && pnpm install && pnpm prune store`